LunarDevX/fnote/README.md

   - 'Add note' ends due to pressing 'Enter' if input() is empty
 - Add 'Edit note'
   - Use of readline module
-  - Error occurs when note does not exist